-Lowe's dividend yield of 1.9% is not especially high, but the company has a great track record of total returns and should continue to deliver high total returns going forward.
-Earnings growth, some multiple expansion and the dividend combined should result in double digit annual returns over the coming years.
+Lowe's dividend yield of 2.0% is not especially high, but the company has a great track record of total returns and should continue to deliver high total returns going forward.
+Earnings growth, some multiple expansion and the dividend combined should allow for total returns of almost 10% annually over the coming years.

-Compared to other retailers Lowe's (and its peer Home Depot) look rather safe from the Amazon threat and have a good growth outlook at the same time.
+Compared to other retailers, Lowe's (and its peer Home Depot) look rather safe from the Amazon threat and have a good growth outlook at the same time.
 With its inexpensive valuation Lowe's looks like an attractive brick & mortar retail investment at current prices.